Mining Compliance & Enforcement

 The Province is committed to ensuring that B.C. remains a leader in mining regulation and oversight, while enhancing responsible resource development and strengthening First Nations involvement in the B.C.'s mining sector.

-Since 2016, the Ministry of Energy, Mines and Low Carbon Innovation (the Ministry) has taken substantial action to improve mining oversight in B.C. including revisions to the tailings storage facility provisions of the Code, establishing the standing Code Review Committee to ensure that this key technical regulation remains modern, amending the Mines Act in 2020, and separating the permitting and compliance and enforcement regulatory functions to ensure proper resourcing and prioritization.
+Since 2016, the ministry has taken substantial action to improve mining oversight in B.C. including revisions to the tailings storage facility provisions of the Code, establishing the standing Code Review Committee to ensure that this key technical regulation remains modern, amending the Mines Act in 2020, and separating the permitting and compliance and enforcement regulatory functions to ensure proper resourcing and prioritization.
 The Mining Health, Safety and Enforcement Division, created in 2019, has invested $20 million over three years to enhance regulatory effectiveness.

 Compliance & Enforcement Approach

-The Ministry of Energy, Mines and Low Carbon Innovation (the Ministry or EMLI) and other Natural Resource Agencies have adopted a Compliance Management Framework (Framework) that outlines the collaborative approach taken to ensure compliance across the Province.
+The ministry and other natural resource agencies have adopted a Compliance Management Framework (Framework) that outlines the collaborative approach taken to ensure compliance across the Province.
 The variety of compliance and enforcement activities undertaken across the natural resource sector is wide ranging and diverse.

 The Ministry’s Mining Compliance and Enforcement Policy (C&E Policy) provides fair, effective, and transparent oversight of mining activities.
 The C&E Policy sets out the tools available to inspectors when addressing incidents of non-compliance, and includes the Non-Compliance Decision Matrix, a risk-based tool designed to assist inspectors in assessing the actual or potential impact of the non-compliance as well as likelihood of achieving compliance in a given situation.